How to identify acid soil and alkaline soil

 - Identify acid soil and alkaline soil by soil source

-Forest soil and gully humus soil, generally black or brown soil, relatively loose, fertile, good permeability, is very good acid humus soil.
-Such as: pine needle humus soil, peat humus soil and so on.
+Forest soil and gully humus soil, generally black or brown soil, relatively loose, fertile, and with good permeability, are very good acid humus soil.
+Such as pine needle humus soil, peat humus soil, and so on.

 - Identify acid soil and alkaline soil by ground plants

 When collecting soil samples, the plants growing on the surface can be observed.
-Generally, the soil of rhododendron, a pine tree, is mostly acid soil.
-The soil of growing millet, sorghum is mostly alkaline soil.
+Generally, the soil of rhododendron, and pine trees, is mostly acid soil.
+The soil of growing millet and sorghum is mostly alkaline.

 - Identify acid soil and alkaline soil by soil color

-The general color acid soil is dark, mostly dark brown, and alkaline soil color is mostly white, yellow and other light colors.
+The general color of acid soil is dark, mostly dark brown, and alkaline soil color is mostly white, yellow, and other light colors.
 In some saline areas, the surface of the soil often has a layer of white saline.

 - Identify acid soil and alkaline soil by hand feeling

-Acid soil is generally soft in the hand, it is breaks up easily after loosening hand and not easy to agglomerate.
-Alkaline soil feels firm in the hand and it is easy to agglomerate and not disperse after loosening hand.
+Acid soil is generally soft in the hand, it breaks up easily after loosening the hand and is not easy to agglomerate.
+Alkaline soil feels firm in the hand and it is easy to agglomerate and not disperse after loosening the hand.